In a typical diploid organism, what is the end result of meiosis ... | Study Prep in Pearson+

 1

-In meiosis I, homologous chromosomes (each consisting of two sister chromatids) are separated into two daughter cells.
-This results in two haploid cells, but each chromosome still consists of two sister chromatids.
+Understand that the starting cell is diploid, meaning it has two sets of chromosomes (one from each parent).
+The goal of meiosis is to produce haploid cells, which contain only one set of chromosomes.

-Meiosis II resembles a mitotic division where the sister chromatids of each chromosome are separated.
-This division does not reduce chromosome number further but separates the chromatids into individual chromosomes.
+During meiosis I, homologous chromosomes pair up and then separate into two daughter cells, each with half the number of chromosomes but still consisting of sister chromatids.
+This is the reductional division.

-Because of crossing over during prophase I, the chromatids are genetically distinct, so the four resulting cells after meiosis II are genetically unique haploid cells.
+In meiosis II, the sister chromatids of each chromosome separate, similar to mitosis, resulting in four cells that each have a single set of chromosomes (haploid).

-Therefore, starting from one original diploid cell entering meiosis I, the end result after meiosis II is four genetically distinct haploid daughter cells, each containing individual chromosomes (not sister chromatids).
+Because of crossing over and independent assortment during meiosis I, the four resulting haploid cells are genetically distinct from each other and from the original diploid cell.

 Watch next